pushrocks/smartsocket/README.md

 // optional:
-// run this with anothoer existing server like express declare var someExpressServer // read the express docs about how express actually works mySmartsocket.setServer(someExpressServer)
+// run this with anothoer existing server like express declare var someExpressServer; // read the express docs about how express actually works mySmartsocket.setServer(someExpressServer);

 // A "SocketRole" can be referenced by "SocketFunction"s.
 // All "SocketRequest"s carry authentication data for a specific "SocketRole".